Mbeubeuss Landfill: Overview

-Mbeubeuss Landfill was established in 1968.
+Mbeubeuss Landfill was established in 1968, as a replacement for the Hann Landfill which closed in 1971.
 As of 2011 the site received an estimated 1,000 to 2,000 tonnes of solid waste from the city of Dakar on a daily basis.

 As of January 2022, an estimated 4,000 people lived and worked in the landfill, scavenging for recyclables including metal, cardboard, electronics, plastic and such.
 Some sell food and drink to those in the landfill, regardless of the stench.

 In 1990, three of the long-time dwellers/workers in the landfill formed and association,"Association Bokk Diom des Récupérateurs et Recycleurs de Mbeubeuss" (Bokk Diom), to advocate for their rights and improve the public perception of their "trade".

 Future plans

 In 2020, the government of Senegal indicated that it planned to set aside €259 million to rehabilitate the landfill that occupies 114 ha.
 Bokk Diom, the local association of trash pickers and recyclers are opposed to closing the landfill or relocation of the dumpsite.
 Discussions about rehabilitating the landfill and improving the lives of the people who live and work there have gone on for several decades.